spekulatius/PHPScraper/README.md

 // ]
 ```

-If there aren't any matching elements (here the links) on the page, an empty array will be returned.
+If there aren't any matching elements (here links) on the page, an empty array will be returned.
 If a method normally returns a string it might return `null`.
 Details such as `follow_redirects`, etc. are optional configuration parameters (see below).

 Most of the DOM should be covered using these methods: